 Lost Items: Please label your child's clothing, backpacks, and lunch boxes.
 The school cannot be responsible for lost or misplaced items.
 Please contact the school office to see if a lost item has been turned in.
+All items left at the end of each quarter will be donated.

-Violation of the Dress Code Policy

-Violations are counted per semester.
+Violation of the Dress Code Policy: Violations are counted per semester.